 Wondering whether a plugin could actually make your site faster rather than slower?
 Such is the case with caching plugins, which store a version of your site’s HTML for quick delivery to users’ browsers.

 Upload and install a plugin like W3 Total Cache or WP Super Cache, and your readers won’t have to wait for WordPress to load each element of a page bit by bit.
 Thanks to caching, all HTML “assembly” happens before anyone arrives at your website.
 Readers will see your content – not a white screen.

 By the way, all Theme Foundry themes will work well with either of those caching plugins.
 Our themes facilitate fast loading right out of the box; caching just makes them even faster.

 We just analyzed several ways any WordPress user can improve the speed of his or her website.
-Developers will want to consider Yahoo’s Best Practices for Speeding Up Your Website, which offers advanced tips for improving speed through better website development.
+Developers will want to consider WPCity’s best practices for speeding up your WordPress website, which offers advanced tips for improving speed through better website development.

 If you haven’t done so yet, run your site through Google PageSpeed Insights to see what you need to improve.
 Read over the changes Google recommends, compare those changes to what we’ve covered here, and take action!

 The sooner you speed up WordPress, the sooner you stop making readers wait.